 Replacing all the capacitors was of course due regarding the age of the instrument so this was the next step before blaming the ripple.
 Since any key produced the same distorted sound I skipped recapping the keybed circuit board at first and started with the main board KLM-314A.
 Sound did not improve, though.

 Ok, ripple.
-There is a voltage regulator NEC μPC14312 (or UPC14312) responsible for the 12 V. This one is no longer available but comparing specs I decided to replace it with an ST L7812.
+There is a voltage regulator NEC μPC14312 (or UPC14312) responsible for the 12 V. This one is no longer available but comparing specs I decided to replace it with a standard 7812 (ST L7812).
 This helped: sound volume came back and overall distortion was reduced.
 But it was still not perfect.

 Before checking the VCA I went through the recapping list once more to see if I did a wrong replacement and guess what, I had forgotten two caps because they looked exactly like the replaced ones so I had assumed they had been already new.
 Note to self: better keep track of this process next time.
 Go get glasses.